Daniel the Traveller

-Daniel the Traveller, known also as Daniel the Pilgrim (Даниил Паломник), Daniel of Kiev, or Abbot Daniel, was the first travel writer from the Kievan Rus'.
+Daniel the Traveller, known also as Daniel the Pilgrim (Даниил Паломник, Данило Паломник), Daniel of Kiev, or Abbot Daniel, was the first travel writer from the Kievan Rus'.
 He is known for travelling to the Holy Land in the aftermath of the First Crusade and his descriptions are important records of the region during that time.
 Some have identified him with a certain Daniel, bishop of Yuryev between 1115 and 1122.

 Travels

 Archimandrite Daniel journeyed to the West from the Rus monastery where he lived as an igumen.
 This monastery was probably near Chernigov.
 Daniel's narratives begin at Constantinople.
 He began his travels in the early 12th century and was likely in Constantinople around 1106 to 1108.
 Daniel stayed in the Jerusalem area for over a year and took various trips around Palestine and Syria.
 During this time he explored the Dead Sea, Hebron, and Damascus.
 He learned much of the regions from his three major excursions to the Dead Sea and Lower Jordan (which he compares to the Snov River), Bethlehem and Hebron, and Damascus.
 Daniel wrote his journeys in narratives he titled Puteshestive igumena Daniila ("Pilgrimage of Daniel").

 When coming to Jerusalem from Jaffa, he mentions that this was where ‘Saracens sally forth and kill travellers’, he also attested to several venerable sites that were ‘destroyed by the pagans’.
 When going to Lake Tiberias, he dodged ‘fierce pagans who attack travellers at the river-fords’ and lions that roamed the countryside in ‘great numbers’.
 He prayed for his life when he walked unescorted on the narrow pass between Mount Tabor and Nazareth as he was warned that local villagers do ‘kill travellers in those terrible mountains’.
 He survived the trip, returning to Kiev with a small piece of the rock from Christ’s tomb kept by him as a relic.

 Daniel's description of the Holy Land preserves a record of conditions that are peculiarly characteristic of the time.
 He describes the Saracen raiding almost up to the walls of Christian Jerusalem and the friendly relations between Roman and Eastern churches in Syria.
 Daniel visited Palestine in the reign of Baldwin I of Jerusalem and apparently soon after the crusader capture of Acre in 1104.
 He claims to have accompanied Baldwin on an expedition against Damascus (c.
 1107).
 Daniel's narratives show that Baldwin treated him with much friendliness.
 Daniel records that several of his friends from Kiev and Novgorod were present with him at the Easter Eve miracle in the Church of the Holy Sepulchre.